 To those people who say Hillary Clinton won the popular vote, and, therefore, should be our next president: that’s irrelevant.
-It’s a little like saying that the Cleveland Indians should have won the World Series because the Cavs had more three pointers than the Cubs.
+It’s a little like saying that the Cleveland Cavaliers should have won the World Series because the Cavs had more three pointers than the Cubs.
 The World Series wasn’t determined based on basketball prowess, and the race for President didn’t hinge on popular vote.

 In addition, please consider this.
 If the contest were for popular rather than electoral votes, the two candidates would have campaigned differently.
 The outcome might have been the same or different, but I guarantee you that one way or another the vote totals would have changed.

 You may ask why.
 It’s simple, the two candidates’ campaigns would have concentrated more on population centers.
 In 2016, New Hampshire with its three electoral votes was a battleground state.
 With such a small population, do you think either candidate would have spent any time in New Hampshire if it were the popular vote that counted?